 2. You have an overprotective boyfriend if he disregards your personal space

 This red flag is a glaring one and there’s little to no chance of misinterpreting it.
-If you ever catch him going through your phone when he thinks you are not looking or rifling through your diary without your permission, it can only mean one thing: he’s a possessive boyfriend.
+If you ever catch him going through your phone when he thinks you are not looking or rifling through your diary without your permission, it can only mean one thing: he’s a possessive and overprotective boyfriend.
 He clearly doesn’t understand your personal space or the importance of your privacy.
 Building a relationship with a man who has no respect for your boundaries is a struggle and never worth the effort.

 3. Insecurity and jealousy

 Pooja points out, “It is okay to seek complete attention from your partner and feel jealous and or possessive about them when they give this attention to someone else.
 But regular jealousy and possessiveness would certainly be unhealthy.”